 Look at the most obvious and overlooked.
 Yes, I said it.

-If you lost sounds for keyboard clicks, games or other apps, email notifications and other notifications, your iPad’s system sounds are likely muted.
+Lost sounds for keyboard clicks, games or other apps, email notifications and other notifications?

-How to unmute the sound on an iPad
+How to Unmute the Sound on an iPad via Settings App

-Please note that If the screen is locked, you will see a lock icon in the upper right corner next to the battery indicator gauge.
+Depending on your iPad or iPhone model, you may also see a small lock icon in the upper right corner next to the battery indicator.

 Many iPads (especially newer models) do not have the side switch.

-On iPads without a side switch, both Rotation Lock and Notification Mute are controlled via Control Center.
-Take a look and check these settings.
+On iPads without a side switch, both Rotation Lock and Mute are controlled via Control Center.

 Is Do Not Disturb On?